The important questions at a glance

 As a private, non-profit university, we can only run our institution if we charge tuition fees.
 Currently, the monthly tuition is € 790.-.
 This amount is applicable to all our programs.

 Tuition fees cover the costs of things such as classroom supplies, up-to-date high-tech equipment, library books, and guest professors.
 These costs do NOT include things such as housing, food, or transportation.

 There are no extra fees for international students.

 Our career service will be happy to support you in your search for the right internship.
 We provide information on internship offers and company descriptions and will gladly advise you when you develop your application strategy, compile your application documents, and prepare for your interview.

-Karlsruhe offers a variety of job opportunities in many sectors: from big, medium-sized and small companies in various branches, public offices (e.g. foreign embassies), social and cultural institutions, to a large number of retail stores, bars and restaurants.
+Karlsruhe offers a variety of job opportunities in many sectors: from big, medium-sized and small companies in various branches, public offices, social and cultural institutions, to a large number of retail stores, bars and restaurants.
 Depending on the company or institution, however, at least a basic level of German language ability may be required.
-The University itself oftentimes offers supporting jobs in the different departments, as assistant to professors or as barista at the KarlsCafé.
+The University itself sometimes offers supporting jobs in the different departments - as assistant to professors, in the marketing department or at our library.
 You can enquire about these jobs at the beginning of the semester.

 - Rent: € 250 - 350

 - Food: € 150 - 200

 - Transportation: most people can walk or take a bike to school, but if you need the train it costs about € 180/semester Karlsruher Verkehrsverbund KVV